How Big Retailers are Using Chatbots to Boost Customer Engagement?

 Today’s retailers are facing a constant challenge in competing with consumer price sensitivity and digital competitors.
 Providing a world-class experience to the in-store customers has become the only way to differentiate themselves from competitors and new digital entrants.
 Chatbots for retailers are increasing customer satisfaction levels as they are easy to interact with and become extremely helpful to increase sales and create goodwill around the brand.
 Despite chatbots being a resourceful investment, many retailers fail to foresee the revenues they can bring to their business.

-The dilemma of implementing the bot technology is majorly emerging from lack of awareness and technical know-how of their functioning among retailers.
-The article will help retailers understand the potential of this technology and will explain how chatbots are a win-win for them as well their customers.
+The dilemma of implementing bot technology is majorly emerging from lack of awareness and technical know-how of their functioning among retailers.
+The article will help retailers understand the potential of this technology and will explain how chatbots are a win-win for them as well as their customers.

 How Chatbots in the Retail Industry Increase Customer Engagement?